-- Construction traffic will have an adverse impact on Long Lane.
-Response: This matter would potentially be a short term impact that could be controlled by planning condition, requiring the submission and approval of a Construction Management Plan.
-This will ensure the disruption is minimised for residents and suitable traffic controls for development construction, if required, can be put in place. - Adverse impact on traffic, air and noise pollution as well as unacceptable impact on carbon emissions, climate change as well as on human health.
-Response: Highways Development Management, Environmental Health and Public Health Officers have assessed the planning application against the policies in the Local Plan and have raised no objections in relation to the above matters.
-Planning conditions and planning obligations have also been proposed to encourage and facilitate modes of sustainable travel as well as provide spaces for charging plug-in and other ultra-low emission vehicles. - There is a path located on the proposed site which is currently used for recreation, walking and dog walking - According to section 31 of the highways act 1930 "if a route is enjoyed by the public for 20years or more, as of right and without interruption, the path is to be deemed to have been dedicated as a highway."

-Response: Limited substantive evidence has been presented to demonstrate this case.
-The applicant's agent has confirmed that there are no recreational rights across the land and on visiting the site, there is no public access point with Long Lane or any other public highway.

-• The council plan shows allocation for 15 dwellings the development shows 21 dwellings.

-Response: This is an indicative number and not a minimum or maximum figure.
-The applicant has demonstrated that 21 dwellings can be delivered on site, given the site constraints, in accordance with Policy LP7 of the Local Plan.
+- Construction traffic will have an adverse impact on Long Lane. - Response: This matter would potentially be a short term impact that could be controlled by planning condition, requiring the submission and approval of a Construction Management Plan.
+This will ensure the disruption is minimised for residents and suitable traffic controls for development construction, if required, can be put in place. - Adverse impact on traffic, air and noise pollution as well as unacceptable impact on carbon emissions, climate change as well as on human health. - Health impact Assessment is a tick box exercise. - Inclusion of EV points will not compensate or mitigate against the impact that the development will have on congestion, air quality, greenhouse gases and carbon emissions. - Contribution to carbon emissions and to climate change. - Response: Highways Development Management, Environmental Health and Public Health Officers have assessed the planning application against the policies in the Local Plan and have raised no objections in relation to the above matters.
+Planning conditions and planning obligations have also been proposed to encourage and facilitate modes of sustainable travel as well as provide spaces for charging plug-in and other ultra-low emission vehicles. - There is a path located on the proposed site which is currently used for recreation, walking and dog walking - According to section 31 of the highways act 1930 "if a route is enjoyed by the public for 20years or more, as of right and without interruption, the path is to be deemed to have been dedicated as a highway." - Response: Limited substantive evidence has been presented to demonstrate this case.
+The applicant's agent has confirmed that there are no recreational rights across the land and on visiting the site, there is no public access point with Long Lane or any other public highway. - The council plan shows allocation for 15 dwellings the development shows 21 dwellings. - The proposed development is not in keeping/out of character with the surrounding area and would result in overdevelopment in a low density area with no respect for local building design, scale and layout. - Response: This is an indicative number and not a minimum or maximum figure.
+Officers considered that the applicant previously demonstrated that 21 dwellings could have been delivered on site, given the site constraints, in accordance with policies LP7 and LP24 of the Local Plan.
+For the reasons stated in the report, officers consider that the latest proposal for 16 dwellings is also in accordance with policies LP7 and LP24 of the Local Plan.

-• The proposal (mainly the block of apartments and house type E) is out of character with the locality, which is mostly bungalows and semi-detached houses, in terms of density, height, scale, appearance, building design, built/roof form and layout.
+The proposal (mainly the block of apartments and house type E) is out of character with the locality, which is mostly bungalows and semi-detached houses, in terms of density, height, scale, appearance, building design, built/roof form and layout.

-Response: Design is a subjective matter and officers consider that the proposed character and appearance of the development would accord with Policy LP24 of the Local Plan.
+Response: The apartment block has now been replaced by a detached dwelling house type.
+Design is a subjective matter and officers consider that when considering the wider locality the proposed character and appearance of the development would accord with policy LP24 of the Local Plan.